Entry Requirements

 A-Level in Modern History

 Studying history can not only open your eyes onto the past, it can also open doors for you in the future.
 As a facilitating subject it is highly valued by both universities and employers due to the wide-range of skills that students of history will acquire.
-A study of Modern History provides you with an overview of the key events which shaped the modern world.
+The A-level History (modern) course provides you with an overview of the key events which have shaped, and continue to shape, the modern world.

 Year 13